 Andy Griffith played the owner of a salvage yard who, in the first episode, managed to purchase a surplus of rocket engines from NASA.
 He used them to build his own rocket ship.
 You must be wondering why?
 Because there was valuable salvage in space.
 He successfully launched the rocket from his salvage yard, and also collected a dead satellite, returned it to Earth, and melted it down just as the government agents arrived too late to catch him in the act.

 4) Almost Human

-A future cop (Karl Urban) doesn’t like that all detectives are assigned a robot partner.
-He gets stuck with a previous-generation model (Michael Ealy), and together they solve crimes and eventually become friends.
+Karl Urban plays a future cop that doesn’t like that all detectives are assigned a robot partner.
+He gets assigned with a previous-generation model (played by Michael Ealy), and together they solve crimes and eventually become friends.